yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ![image](https://user-images.githubusercontent.com/114166939/232224802-6d24f723-e9b9-4ae0-9f13-2ea59de55475.png)

-Let's find out if one of them is printable on the page with 'union select' sql command:
+Let's find out if one of them is printable on the page with 'union select' sql payload:

 (I'll add impossible value to the user parameter so it'll print only what I choose to print)
 ```url